 The Academic Skills Assessment consists of three parts.
-They are: COMPASS® reading and mathematics, and an English essay.
+They are: Accuplacer reading, multiple measured mathematics, and an English essay.

-For samples of the COMPASS® assessment questions visit http://www.act.org/compass/sample/index.html.
+For samples of the Accuplacer reading assessment questions visit https://accuplacer.collegeboard.org/students.

 But I have no computer experience!

-COMPASS® is extremely user-friendly.
-It was designed for people with little or no computer experience.
-Assessment Center staff will assist you in getting started.
-COMPASS® is self-directed.
-You will use a few keyboard "keys" to select or highlight your responses as you move through the different tests.
-Like the English essay, COMPASS® is not timed - so you can relax!
+Accuplacer is extremely user-friendly.
+It was designed for people with little or no computer experience and Assessment Center staff will assist you in getting started.
+Accuplacer is self-directed and you will use a few keyboard "keys" to select or highlight your responses as you move through the different tests.
+Like the English essay, not all assessments are timed - so you can relax!